The month was June 2015.

 Anyway, my friends and I decided Uptown would be our destination.
 There were 4 of us looking for an apartment in the area.
 Long story short, we weren’t finding anything for 4 people.
 Most of the apartments were studios or 1 bedroom, and there weren’t too many houses for rent.
 Here’s where the story gets interesting.

 I was sitting on the couch with my buddy on Monday, June 1st, 2015 (the day of the week will be important to the plot), and said to him, “Hey, I know we are kind of striking out with the whole apartment search… I wonder what I could buy.”
 I’d been following Financial Samurai for some time and looking for ways to build wealth.
 I’d dabbled in some stocks by trying to day and swing trade about $750, but didn’t have too much success.
-Given that at my day job, I was making a salary of $63,000, and had a student loan of about $8,000, I was in a pretty good situation to get approved for a loan.
+I was making a salary of $63,000 at my day job, and had a student loan of roughly $8,000.
+I was in good situation to get approved for a loan.

 I went on the computer the next day (Tuesday) at work and got pre-qualified for loan of $330k.
 I was shocked, yet at the same time, thought it was about right given where mortgage rates were.
 In addition to getting pre-qualified through my bank, I also went to Lending Tree and submitted an application for loans… let me tell you… those lenders are RUTHLESS!!!
 I must have gotten 100 calls in the next 3 days!!